bigscience-workshop/data_tooling/pii-manager/doc/tasks.md

  * For Class tasks, add the documentation as the _class level_ docstring.

-For any task type, if using the "full" description in `PII_TASKS`, a `doc` field can be added to the dictionary descrption, and it will override any automatic generation from docstrings.
+For any task type, if using the "full" description in `PII_TASKS`, a `doc` field can be added to the dictionary description, and it will override any automatic generation from docstrings.